ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “Thinking about how your travel intentions are likely to change against pre-Covid years, are you likely to take more, fewer or about the same number of holidays to the following places?”

 New travel considerations such as spontaneous Covid outbreaks mean that some wealthy travellers may remain watchful about planning their holidays, both in terms of frequency and location.
-A third (32%) say that they are likely to book more holidays within their own country in the coming years, with only 6% expecting to cut back and the remaining 62% taking about the same number of domestic trips.
+A quarter (27%) say that they are likely to book more holidays within their own country in the coming years, with only 8% expecting to cut back and the remaining 65% taking about the same number of domestic trips.
 These results are broadly in line with the previous quarter.

 Shorter-haul flights may remain desirable in the immediate future as some travellers still look to minimise their time on-board where possible, or to avoid air travel disruption.
 For airlines, the challenge remains continually restoring confidence so that travellers feel comfortable about spending longer periods on planes.
 Just over one-quarter say that they expect to take more short- and medium-haul flights in the coming years, with only one-in-ten cutting back.
 While one quarter (27%) also expect to take more long-haul flights, 23% plan to cut back on these.